Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 How to get to St François Longchamp

-St François Longchamp is in the Maurienne Valley in the Savoie department of the French Alps.
-The nearest major airports are Chambéry (around 100km), Lyon (around 200km), and Geneva (around 180km).
-Grenoble (around 130km) is another option.
-The resort is accessible from the A43 motorway that runs through the Maurienne Valley, and Saint-Jean-de-Maurienne in the valley below has a train station with TGV connections from Paris.
+St François Longchamp is in the Maurienne Valley in the Savoie department of the French Alps, well connected by several major airports included as part of WeSki's flight options.
+Chambéry is the closest at around 100km, with Grenoble (around 130km), Geneva (around 180km), Lyon (around 200km), and Turin (around 150km) all within comfortable reach.
+For those preferring to arrive by rail, Saint-Jean-de-Maurienne in the valley below has a train station with TGV connections from Paris.

-WeSki has car rentals from the airport as well as private transfers to St François Longchamp.
-Add them to your St François Longchamp ski holiday package for seamless door-to-door travel.
+WeSki includes private transfers and car rental options as part of your booking.
+Add them to your St François Longchamp ski holiday package for door-to-door travel sorted before you arrive.

 St François Longchamp FAQs